call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 CPU... ?
 Jeesh...
 They have 3 USA locations and a location in Germany.
 Their unlimited storage on SSD's are nice though.
 Overall, I would recommend them just due to lack of transparency at their pricing.

+[AmoraHost](https://amorahost.no/index.html) : AmoraHost is a Norwegian host with 2 plans, Budget and Premium.
+Budget costs around $1.80 per GB of ram with an unknown
+Xeon E5 CPU and Premium costs around $2.35 per GB of ram with an unknown Ryzen 7 CPU.
+Their plans are hosted somewhere in Germany.
+Please note: this information may be off.
+I do not speak Norwegian.

 [AnvilNode](https://www.anvilnode.com/minecraft) : Anvilnode offers hosting at $4 per GB of ram on unnamed Xeon CPUs.
 They have a USA location, a France location, a Singapore location, and an Australian location.
 I really have nothing else to say, I've heard nothing good or bad about Anvilnode.